 Please also note that you’ll have to be comfortable walking for fairly long stretches on this tour.
 It’s a comfortable pace, but you’ll be on your feet for a considerable portion of the four hours.

 Disclosure: As is common in the travel industry, the writer of this article received a complimentary tour for review purposes.
-While it has not affected the contents of the review, at Paris Unlocked we believe in disclosing potential conflicts of interests.
+While it has not affected the contents of the review, our ethics policy requires that we disclose all such relationships.